open/close all folders

-You have to factor in the cumulative effect that the repetitive life or death situations are causing.
+- You have to factor in the cumulative effect that the repetitive life or death situations are causing.
 Also, as was said before, the mind is a weird thing.
 I've heard stories of guys that had no problems for years crawling through aircraft fuel cells suddenly getting claustrophobic.
-This troper has sat through numerous movies, concerts, and plays; but I once had an attack build up throughout a play and bolted through an thick crowd and made it downstairs and outside before my friends even got to the doorway leading out the balcony area.
+I have sat through numerous movies, concerts, and plays; but I once had an attack build up throughout a play and bolted through an thick crowd and made it downstairs and outside before my friends even got to the doorway leading out the balcony area.

 Why Do It Now?

 - So at the end, Tony is seen getting the operation done to remove the remaining shrapnel in his heart (and getting rid of his need for his chest reactor.
 Why did he wait until now to do it?
 Something besides "because then there is no movie."